 Donations to the Beth Morris Scholarship Fund will be dedicated to providing scholarships for students on the Cycle the Rockies course.

 Matt Thomas was a co-founder of the Wild Rockies Field Institute whose ideals profoundly affected the vision and focus of the organization.
 Matt was a key member of the Field Institute’s board and staff from the organization’s inception – he was our founding vice-president, an extremely dedicated instructor, a leader, and an inspiration for many of us.
-On Wednesday, May 15, 2002, Matt Thomas died suddenly from heart disease at his home in Missoula, Montana.
+On Wednesday, May 15, 2002, Matt Thomas died suddenly from natural causes at his home in Missoula, Montana.
 He was 44 years old.

 As an instructor, Matt consistently encouraged his students to consider human/land relations from multiple cultural and historical perspectives, to develop a personal philosophy for living well with the land, and to examine themselves and their interactions with the land.
 In his personal life Matt was dedicated to local politics, environmental and river advocacy, and the study of eco-feminism and sustainable human/land relations.

 The Matt Thomas Scholarship Fund grants merit-based scholarships each year to students on the Montana Afoot and Afloat course who clearly embody Matt’s ideals and visions.
 To honor Matt’s legacy and donate to the Matt Thomas Scholarship Fund, please visit our donations page.